hvalls/tf_vault_dev_server/README.md

-###Terraform configuration to deploy Vault development server on AWS EC2 instance
+**Terraform configuration to deploy Hashicorp Vault development server on AWS EC2 instance**

 NOTE: You need to configure a Key Pair on your AWS console and download *.pem* file

+NOTE: Vault dev server runs on port 8200, by default.

 **Required Terraform variables**